 Jefferson ruled out the possibility of a thinking machine because a machine lacked consciousness, in the sense of subjective experience and self-awareness (“pleasure at its successes, grief when its valves fuse”).
 Yet fast-forward 70 years and we live with Turing’s legacy, not Jefferson’s.
 It is routine to talk about intelligent machines, even though most would agree that those machines are mindless.
 As in the case of what philosophers call “zombies”—and as I used to like to pretend I observed in people—it is logically possible that a being can act intelligent when there is nothing going on “inside.”

 But intelligence and consciousness are different things: intelligence is about doing, while consciousness is about being.
 The history of AI has focused on the former and ignored the latter.
-If Robert did exist as a conscious being, how would we ever know?
+If a machine ever did exist as a conscious being, how would we ever know?
 The answer is entangled with some of the biggest mysteries about how our brains—and minds—work.

-One of the problems with testing Robert’s apparent consciousness is that we really don’t have a good idea of what it means to be conscious.
+One of the problems with testing a machine's apparent consciousness is that we don’t really have a good idea of what it means for anything to be conscious.
 Emerging theories from neuroscience typically group things like attention, memory, and problem-solving as forms of “functional” consciousness: in other words, how our brains carry out the activities with which we fill our waking lives.

 For some, it’s not possible to reduce these experiences to a purely scientific explanation.
 You could lay out everything there is to say about how the brain produces the sensation of tasting a pretzel—and it would still say nothing about what tasting that pretzel was actually like.
 This is what David Chalmers at New York University, one of the most influential philosophers studying the mind, calls “the hard problem.”